-Despite a much-circulated article last year in the medical journal Lancet Psychiatry that argued lying about Santa does, in fact, harm children, there’s scant evidence and nary a major study to back up the claim.
-So rest easy: Telling your six-year-old that Santa, not you, brought them that race car set is unlikely to propel them down a path in life that leads to a stint in one of those outdoor wilderness camps for troubled teens.
+Despite a much-circulated 2016 article in the medical journal Lancet Psychiatry that argued lying about Santa does, in fact, harm children, there’s scant evidence and nary a major study to back up the claim.
+So rest easy: Telling your 6-year-old that jolly old Saint Nick, not you, brought them that race car set is unlikely to result in any lasting damage.

-“For the most part, I don’t think that there is any harm in holding on to the Santa myth,” says Jennifer L. Hartstein, PsyD, a New York-based child, adolescent, and family psychologist and contributor on CBS’ The Early Show.
+“For the most part, I don’t think that there is any harm in holding on to the Santa myth,” says Jennifer L. Hartstein, Psy,D., a New York-based child, adolescent, and family psychologist.
 “Young children very often live in a magical, fantasy world.
 Santa is part of that.
-The idea of Santa, and the tooth fairy, the Elf on the Shelf…. any of these things are part of the innocence and wonder of childhood.”
+The idea of Santa, and the tooth fairy, the Elf on the Shelf…any of these things are part of the innocence and wonder of childhood.”